drmowinckels/drmowinckels.github.io/content/blog/2024/12-01_bluesky/index.md

 First I set up that the workflow should run when I push or PR to main, or manually by triggering it.
 Then I have three jobs:
-  - check: sets up build parameters.
+  - `check`: sets up build parameters.
 Bash commands to figure out the post path, and date, the r-version in the renv-lock file etc.
-  - build: builds and pushes the website to the gh-pages branch
+  - `build`: builds and pushes the website to the gh-pages branch
-  - announce: send social media announcements if its the same day as a new blogpost is published.
+  - `announce`: send social media announcements if its the same day as a new blogpost is published.

 I hope the code comments give you the general idea of what is going on.